kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates:
 ========
-v4.1.03, 06 Nov 2021:
+v4.2.0, 10 Dec 2021:
--Tweak: PlayerInfo menu: Allow custom panels to be shown next to default panels.
+-Tweak: PlayerInfo menu: The callback, "createFactions_on_before_render_licences", now occurs BEFORE the list of faction licences - to support the new 4.x 2-panel factions list.

 Instructions for players:
 =========================